Dunham Massey: Site of Special Scientific Interest

-Grade II listed buildings
+Grades II* and II listed buildings

 Dunham Massey has many grade II listed buildings; among the most striking is the 18th century sandstone obelisk at the end of the north vista from Dunham Massey Hall.
 Tradition has it that it marks the burial site of a race horse.

 There are many listed residences in Dunham Massey, most dating from the 18th or early-19th century, and many feature Flemish bond brickwork and slate roofs.
 They include: Dunham Massey Lodge, on Dunham Road; Willow Cottage; numbers 1 and 2 Barns Lane; number 1 Orchard View; The Hollies, on Station Road; numbers 1, 3 and 4 Woodhouse Lane; Big Tree Cottages, on Woodhouse Lane.
 Agden View, also on Woodhouse Lane, dates from 1725 and has both garden wall bond and Flemish bond brickwork.
 Big Tree House, on Charcoal Road, dates from the mid-18th century and features English bond brickwork.
 Yew Tree Cottage and Lime Tree Cottage are also on Charcoal Lane; both houses date to the 17th century and exhibit garden wall bond brickwork with slate roofs.
 Ivy House, on Woodhouse Lane, was built in the early 18th century.
 Kitchen Garden cottage was built in 1702.
 Rose Cottage and Farm Cottage are late-18th or early-19th century.
 The Meadows, on School Lane, was built in the 17th century and features garden wall bond brickwork and a thatched roof.

 The farm buildings of Home Farm, including its dovecote, were built in the early-19th century, and feature Flemish bond brickwork.
 Sinderland House, also dating from the early-19th century, is another of Dunham Massey's listed farmhouses.
 Manor Farmhouse, on Station Road, was built by George Booth, 2nd Earl of Warrington; the building dates from the mid-18th century and features both Flemish and garden wall bond brickwork.
 The farmhouse on Station Road was built in 1752.
 The barn on Woodhouse Lane dates from the early 18th century and features garden wall bond brickwork, a slate roof, and upper cruck frames.
 Dog Farmhouse, also on Woodhouse Lane, was built in the early 19th century; however, it may have been an adaptation of an earlier, possibly 18th-century, farmhouse.